You were right, Vidi -- but I was able to write a python routine which does automatically blur the auto weight

 I will confess that in some quick content I am guilty of such atrocity myself...for example, my freebie Mrs Clause outfit (provided as a x-mas freebie) added a faux-fur trim to the end of a skirt.
 Since I already had a skirt, I just added a second mesh containing the trim and joined the meshes together.
 To save time, I didn't actually merge the two meshes to use common vertex points and thus while the meshes appeared as one mesh, they were still made up of two parts (the skirt and the trim).
 This is why, if someone turned on physics for the skirt, the trim fell right off (because there was nothing joining the two mesh pieces even though they were one mesh).
 I've even written myself a little app that stitches mesh parts together for cases where working on separate mesh pieces is desirable but I then want the whole thing to not fall apart.

-"We often compare ourselves to the U.S. and often they come out the best, but they only have the right to walk on the grass while we have the right to smoke it"
+"We often compare ourselves to the U.S. and often they come out the best, but they only have the right to bear arms while we have the right to bare breasts"